 The Trick originated in the form of a $20 sandwich.
 Essentially, when checking in to a Las Vegas Hotel you need 2 things.
 A Credit Card and some form of ID.
 When Asked for these items you Sandwich a $20 bill between the two while politely enquiring if there is any chance of a complimentary upgrade?

 In the past, the Clerk would simply say nothing about the note and check to see if they could bump you up.
 And if so inclined would provide you with a free room upgrade.
 They would obviously keep the note as a tip.
-Of course, it’s now 2020 and Las Vegas now charges for parking, are looking to end free drinks, and Vegas’s freebies are fast drying up.
+Of course, it’s now 2022 and Las Vegas now charges for parking, is looking to end free drinks, and Vegas’s freebies are fast drying up.
 So have things changed?

 Does the $20 Dollar Trick Still Work in 2022?

 Often Yes.
 It worked nearly every time we have tried.
 We also hear of the trick working time and time again.
 Really it’s pretty simple.
 The Clerks are authorized to make minor adjustments to your room allocation and often it’s helpful to the hotel to upgrade people as they overbook basic rooms.
 Naturally, the Clerks are the ones checking people in and they are naturally going to reward those who will tip them highly.

 There is also the added notion from the hotel’s perspective that guests that save on one aspect usually spend heavier in others.
 So a happy guest saving $150 on a room will be more likely to spend that in the Casino or bar or on Activities.
 This is why the Hotels have never acted on discouraging the Clerks from doing this.

 Still Only $20?